01-edu/public/docs/db/db-relations.md

 The `object` table contains the following relations:

-- `referenceId` that is associated to himself, an object can have none or many references.
-This attribute allows the creation of duplicates and allows each campus to create their own objects.
+- `referenceId` that is associated to himself, this attribute allows the duplication of reference objects (given by **01-edu**), that are used to set up campuses
 - `authorId` that is associated to the user table and this is the author of that object/content.

 ---

 The `object_child` table contains the encapsulation of objects.
 An object can have multiple children and a child must have one object parent.
+Note that one parent can't be associated two times to children with the same key.
 This table contains the following relationships to the object table:

 - `parentId` that associates the parent object to the child object.
 - `childId` that belongs to the parent object.